-- (1) to read the directions first (you may not be required to evaluate every integral). - (2) to label all intersection points and functions and include estimating rectangles when graphing. - (3) to shade the region which you are finding the area of/rotating to produce a solid. - (4) your answers should be positive. - (5) to bring a pencil (or several) with a good eraser. - (6) to ask me questions if you are stuck or need clarification. - (7) to breathe!
+- (1) to read the directions first (you may not be required to evaluate every integral). - (2) to label all intersection points and functions and include estimating rectangles when graphing. - (3) to shade the region which you are finding the area of/rotating to produce a solid. - (4) your answers should be positive for nearly every kind of question! - (5) to bring a pencil (or several) with a good eraser. - (6) to ask me questions if you are stuck or need clarification. - (7) to breathe!